 The Useful Gift Ideas For Photographers

 This list is a quick one of very useful gift ideas for photographers.
 I did not include any actual cameras but you can view my blog post on the best entry level DSLR’s for that list.
-Here I do have a lens or two and all the other fixings to outfit your favorite photographer in your life.
+In this list I do have a lens or two and all the other fixings to outfit your favorite photographer in your life.

-Camera Bag: ($100-$300+) No matter what kind of photographer you are, you’re going to need a bag to carry your gear.
-For years I did not know there was anything but those ugly black fabric camera bags (sorry Lowepro & Ruggard), but then I found Kelly Moore.
-Kelly Moore Bag has several options for photographers and designs beautiful bags and backpacks.
-I own far too many Kelly Moore bags but my favorite is the 2 Sues in gray.
-Kelly Moore is a photographer and a mom and created bags that could do all the things…and moore (get it).
-She uses beautiful leathers, vegan options, and durable leather alternatives so you won’t get any scuffing when you put the bags through the ringer (and you will).
-There are tons of bag companies out there but this one remains my favorite.
-Get $25 off by clicking this link.
+Camera Bag: ($170-$200+) No matter what kind of photographer you are, you’re going to need a bag to carry your gear.
+For years I did not know there was anything but those ugly black fabric camera bags (sorry Lowepro & Ruggard), but then I found Kamrette.
+Kamrette is for photographers and designs beautiful bags and backpacks.
+I own one backpack so far, but absolutely love the leather and the very sturdy zipper.
+Plus this looks gorgeous and matches absolutely everything!
+I get compliments on this bag all the time.

 50mm Lens: (under $200) This nifty 50 is worth its weight in gold.
 Seriously.
 I swear by a good solid *50mm lens and this one is a f/1.8 and will bring you years of use on your DSLR.
 I personally own the f/1.4 but for less than half the price this is the starting lens that I tell my students to get when they venture away from the kit lens that came with the camera.
 It’s also the one I have in the classroom. *Note that this is a Nikon lens (because I love Nikon) and is for a DSLR.
 Canon cameras and mirrorless cameras in either brand will have a different lens mount but still look for a 50mm 1.8